GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

 * Build a cache file (json or xml) from the harvestResponse
 * Find or create a registry record saving the file extension (harvestResponseContentType)
 * if file size is greater than 4 mb
-  * emitRegistryStateEvent and return message details that the metadata file iwht the data.gov id is greater than  mb
+  * emitRegistryStateEvent and return message details that the metadata file with the data.gov id is greater than 4 mb
 * Save metadata record to data-gov-cache S3 bucket.
 * Create and send an sqs message to sit-update-geonetwork-from-s3 queue
 * sit-update-geonetwork-from-s3 is listened for by UpdateGeoNetworkMetadata